decentraland/old-documentation/_posts/development-guide/2022-02-08-workspaces.md

 1. Create a top-level folder to hold the workspace.

 2. Inside this folder, add one folder at root level for each project you want to work with.
-These can be new folders, or you can drag in existing folders with scenes or smart wearables.
+You can drag in existing folders with scenes or smart wearables.
+For new folders, run `dcl init` inside each, to create a Decentraland project.

    > Note: Make sure that the parcels on each of the scenes don't overlap.